 - OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Quickly reaches 6 to 8 ft. tall, 3 to 4 ft. wide, with support.

-- CareCare InformationThrives in well-drained, slightly alkaline soil, with roots sheltered and top growth in the sun.
-Mulch soil surface to conserve moisture.
-Water deeply, regularly in first growing season to establish extensive root system; reduce frequency once established.
-Feed when new growth begins in spring.
-Provide support of a trellis or arbor.Light Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.
+- CareCare InformationThrives in well-drained, lightly alkaline soil, with roots sheltered and top growth in the sun.
+Mulch to conserve moisture.
+Water deeply, regularly in first growing season to establish root system; reduce frequency once established.
+Feed regularly beginning in spring.
+Prune spent flowers to promote repeat bloom.
+Provide trellis or arbor support.Light Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.

 - History & LoreHistory:Selected by Boskoop Nurseryman Frans Van Heasteert in Holland, this sport of Clematis x 'Mrs. Cholmondeley' (pronounced Chumley), is a delight.
 Blooming twice a year with huge soft violet to soft blue, 5 to 6-inch full double-on-double flowers in spring and then semi-doubles in fall, each taking a few days to open to their full glory.
 After the petals have fallen, wispy seedpods stay on the plant for weeks adding to the drama.Lore:Clematis is known as the "Queen of Vines" because of its extraordinary flowers that have only gotten larger, more fabulous and numerous over time at the hands of breeders.